Woodshop for old agent generation

 First, we declare the bank-accounts collection in the forest/ directory.
 In this Smart Collection, all fields are related to document mapping attributes except the field id that is computed using the document _id.

-You can check out the list of available field options if you need them.
+You can check out the list of if you need them.

 You MUST declare an id field when creating a Smart Collection.
 The value of this field for each record MUST be unique.
 On the following example, we simply use the UUID provided on every Elasticsearch documents.